pulumi/docs/pulumi-hugo/themes/default/content/resources/simpler-pulumi-package-authoring/index.md

     datetime:
     # Description of the webinar.
     description: |
         Let’s explore how to start sharing Pulumi code with others.
-We’ll use Go to build a custom architecture for GCP that we’ll then compile down into a library we can share with others who work in other languages.
+We’ll use Go to build a custom architecture for Google Cloud that we’ll then compile down into a library we can share with others who work in other languages.

-        If you want to code along, you’ll need a [free Pulumi SaaS account](https://app.pulumi.com/signup/), [the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/), [Go](https://www.pulumi.com/docs/intro/languages/go/), and a Google Cloud account (free tier is okay).
+        If you want to code along, you’ll need a [free Pulumi SaaS account](https://app.pulumi.com/signup/), [the Pulumi CLI](https://www.pulumi.com/docs/install/), [Go](https://www.pulumi.com/docs/languages-sdks/go/), and a Google Cloud account (free tier is okay).

     # The webinar presenters
     presenters: